-This does not imply that default ignorable code points must always be invisible.
+The fact that format characters and variation selectors have no visible glyphs does not mean that such characters must always be invisible.
 An implementation can, for example, show a visible glyph on request, such as in a "Show Hidden" mode.
-A particular use of a "Show Hidden" mode is to show a visible indication of "misplaced" or "ineffectual" formatting codes.
-For example, this would include two adjacent U+200D [23] ZERO WIDTH JOINER characters, where the extra character has no effect.
+A particular use of a "Show Hidden" mode is to display a visible indication of misplaced or ineffectual format characters.
+For example, a sequence of two adjacent joiners, <..., ZWJ, ZWJ, ...>, is a case where the extra ZWJ should have no effect.